sea-grass/graphviz/CONTRIBUTING.md

 change to a C header mentioned in `pkginclude_HEADERS` in a Makefile.am file) will probably require discussion of the relative cost and benefit.

+When addressing MR feedback, rebase your branch and edit the commits in your series to apply reviewers’ suggestions.
+If you have not used `git rebase` before, it is recommended to work through some tutorials on it first.
+It is not complex to learn but requires some practice to become adept.
+When rebasing your MR, if possible avoid pulling in new unrelated changes that have landed in the main branch.
+When rebasing interactively, you can achieve this with `git rebase --interactive $(git merge-base origin/main HEAD)`.

 ### C and C++ style

 Graphviz is written predominantly in C and C++.
 C code is compiled under